polkadot-developers/knowledgebase/current/smart-contracts/contracts-pallet.md

 ### Examples

-- Follow a [tutorial to add this SRML Contracts module to your Substrate runtime](tutorials/adding-a-module-to-your-runtime.md).
+- Follow a [tutorial to add this Contracts module to your Substrate runtime](tutorials/adding-a-module-to-your-runtime.md).

 ### References

-- Visit the reference docs for the [SRML Contracts module](https://substrate.dev/rustdocs/master/pallet_contracts/index.html).
+- Visit the reference docs for the [Contracts module](https://substrate.dev/rustdocs/master/pallet_contracts/index.html).

 - Take a look at the [repository for `wasmi`](https://github.com/paritytech/wasmi).